This post was updated in April 2025

 Entrances, courtyards and patios

 In both houses, you see the inside patio (two in la Pedrera), the stairway, an individual apartment, the attic and the roof terrace.
 I prefer the entranceway to Casa Batlló by far.
-It is like entering a jewelry box and the carved wooden staircase up to the apartment will blow you away.
-If you are a tile person the interior patio is all about decoration.
+It is like entering a jewelry box, and the carved wooden staircase up to the apartment will blow you away.
+If you are a tile person, the interior patio is all about decoration.
 It is beautifully done in shades of blue giving the atmosphere of submergence in the ocean depths.

 Casa Milà’s entranceway starts at a modern-looking ticket office where you put your belongings through a security check.
 But once through to the first patio, you can breathe a sigh of relief as it is round and spacious, catering to larger numbers.
 While the patios are a lot plainer inside, there are some eye-catching painted frescoes around.